konestribe/LC-note/String.md

    ```
 -----------------------------------------------------------------------------
 ## Palidrome
-Strings that are symmetrically equal.
-Usually there are two scenarios, even length and odd length.
- - When defining / constructing palidrome, we usually use **Two Pointers**, based on middle, spread to both side
+Strings with below properties:
+ 1. Strings are symmetrical from both side
+ 2. Strings that can be split into char pairs with mostly even count, with at most 1 pair to be odd
+ 3. Strings with middle element leftalone if odd, or no middle element if even
 ### Constructing palidrome without array order
-If we are asked to construct palidrome without string order, we should consider tracking their pairs.
+If we are asked to construct palidrome without string order, we should consider tracking their pairs(**Based on criteria 2**).
 Left-alone char should be classified to a single group, while pair of char could be 1 or 2 group.
 As no order is required, we can utilize `int[26]` to count occurence
 #### 1400.
 Construct K Palindrome Strings
  - [link](https://leetcode.com/problems/construct-k-palindrome-strings/)
  ```java